Lucie-Claire/michelin_restaurants_app/README.md

 ## Overview

-The Michelin Restaurant App Finder is an R-based application that allows users to search and discover Michelin-starred restaurants in various cities and regions.
+The Michelin Restaurant App Finder is an R-based application that allows users to search and discover Michelin-starred restaurants in various cities and regions from Spain.
 Whether you're a culinary enthusiast or just looking for an exceptional dining experience, our app is the perfect guide.

 ## Features

+- *Filters*: Filter search results by the number of Michelin stars
+- *Interactive Maps*: View exact address and cuisine type by clicking on each restaurant.
+- *Colorful visualization*: Identify restaurants by price ranges according to the legend.

+## Future work

 - *Search & Discover*: Easily search restaurants by name, city, or cuisine type.
 - *Ratings & Reviews*: Read reviews from fellow food enthusiasts and see restaurant ratings.
-- *Interactive Maps*: View restaurant locations on an interactive map.
-- *Filters*: Filter search results by the number of Michelin stars or by price range.

 ## Installation